 In January 2018, 50 rural farmers from the Ativa countryside of La Julia, in Meta, reported that Romaña had taken possession of the lands on which they lived.

 When he abandoned the peace process, sometime around September 2018, FARC members provided information locating him somewhere between Arauca and Norte de Santander, allegedly accompanied by some 80 men.
-However, as this was not the region where he had the greatest influence, there were doubts about why he would be there.

 Allies and Enemies